-Forest Park is a blue-collar town, with 39.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Forest Park is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Forest Park who work in sales jobs (11.49%), office and administrative support (11.11%), and food service (8.36%).
+When you are in Forest Park, you'll notice that it is more blue-collar than most other communities in America.
+41.63% of Forest Park’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Forest Park is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Forest Park who work in office and administrative support (12.95%), food service (10.02%), and sales jobs (9.08%).

 Forest Park is an extremely ethnically-diverse city.
 The people who call Forest Park home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Forest Park residents report their race to be White, followed by Black or African-American.
+The greatest number of Forest Park residents report their race to be Black or African-American, followed by White.
 Forest Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.90% of the city’s residents.
-Important ancestries of people in Forest Park include German, English, African, and Bahamian.
+People of Hispanic or Latino origin account for 27.13% of the city’s residents.
+Important ancestries of people in Forest Park include Irish, German, English, African, and Dutch.

 The most common language spoken in Forest Park is English.
 Other important languages spoken here include Spanish and Vietnamese.